-It is unknown as to why phantom kicks may occur in women.
+It is unknown why phantom kicks may occur in women.
 It does seem, however, to be more common in women who have had children.
 Though it can happen to any woman.
 If you’ve had a child, you can experience phantom kicks up to several years later.
 One woman felt phantom kicks 28 years after giving birth!
 Our bodies have already experienced kicks from babies in utero, which can possibly cause our brains to make us think that it is in fact a real kick.
 Some women experience phantom kicks daily or weekly.
 Others maybe experience the phantom kicks once or twice a year.
 (If at all).
 I am hoping that I will fall into the once or twice a year category.

 After experiencing that today, I just don’t think that I could go through that every day or every week.
 It was quite an odd experience and it scared me to death making me think I was unknowingly pregnant or that something may even be wrong with me.
 If you want to learn more about this crazy condition, Monash University scientists in Australia conducted an online survey of 197 Australian women who had experienced pregnancy and recorded their phantom kick experiences.
 This is a great read to find out more about phantom kicks and the different situations in which women have experienced them.